project-origin/documentation/blockchain-protocols.md

 ### Measurement

-This field is a reference to the consumption measurement, it is not needed strictly needed, since the measurement has the same address but in a different namespace.
+This field is a reference to the consumption measurement, this field could be replace by a implicit reference, since the measurement has the same address but in a different namespace.

-TODO Er det ikke "strictly needed"?
-Er der ikke nødvendigt for at transaction processoren accepterer transaktionen?

 ### Parts